erikw/tmux-dark-notify/README.md

 # More tmux plugins
 I have another tmux plugin that might interest you:
-* [tmux-powerline](https://github.com/erikw/tmux-powerline) - A tmux plugin giving you a hackable status bar consisting of dynamic & beautiful looking segments, written purely in bash.
+* [tmux-powerline](https://github.com/erikw/tmux-powerline) - A tmux plugin giving you a hackable status bar consisting of dynamic & beautiful looking powerline segments, written purely in bash.